Iowa State University Cyclone Marching Band

-The Iowa State University Cyclone Football 'Varsity' Marching Band (ISUCF'V'MB) is the marching band of Iowa State University.
-Also known as the Cyclone Marching Band (CMB), it is nicknamed the "Pride of Iowa State", the "Best of the Midwest", and the "Varsity Band".
-The band performs in support of the Iowa State Cyclones football team at all home games (at the Jack Trice Stadium) and at some away games versus Big 12 Conference rivals.
-The band plays at high school band festivals, indoor concerts, and post-season bowl games.
+The Iowa State University Cyclone Marching Band is the marching band of Iowa State University.
+Composed of two ensembles, the Iowa State University Cyclone Football 'Varsity' Marching Band (ISUCF'V'MB) and State Storm, the band performs in support of the Iowa State Cyclones football team at all home games (at the Jack Trice Stadium) and at some away games versus Big 12 Conference rivals.
+Nicknamed the "Pride of Iowa State", the "Best of the Midwest", and the "Varsity Band," the band plays at high school band festivals, indoor concerts, and post-season bowl games.

 Pep bands drawn from the membership of the ISUCF'V'MB perform for home volleyball and basketball games at Hilton Coliseum as well as the Big 12 tournament, National Invitation Tournament, and NCAA tournament.
 The band makes appearances at pep rallies, special occasions, and formerly in the annual spring VEISHEA celebration parade.

+In addition to augmenting the Varsity Band at home football games, State Storm is the official athletic band for home soccer, wrestling, and gymnastics.

 History

 The first evidence of a marching band at Iowa State can be found in a newspaper article mentioning the reorganization of the band in 1881.
-In 1886 a drum major first performed alongside the band for a halftime show.
+In 1886, a drum major first performed alongside the band for a halftime show.
 The band competed in a band contest held in connection with the Drake Relays in Des Moines, Iowa in 1928 and made its first appearance at an away football game in 1936.
 The band appeared in Pigskin Pageants, a college-produced documentary movie, in 1947.